aangelone2/das-c/profiling/optimizations.md

 `profiling/log-03.log`, and execution time data is displayed in `profiling/data-03.dat`, yielding the average 51.1(4) s and 47.7(2) s with `-pg` and `-O3`.

+Execution time worsened, but the difference becomes smaller with optimizations.
+Furthermore, row pre-counting is necessary for two further improvements: namely, 1) avoiding the parsing of lines slated to be skipped, and 2) parsing parallelization.

 In the results, the following functions (and their children) took the largest share of the execution time: